 This means that copy editors make sure what was written on page 1 is consistent with what’s written on page 40.
 They also make sure the writer’s message and voice comes across clearly.
 Copy editors do a lot of research, and it’s not uncommon to become practically an expert on specific topics.

 Since proofreading and copyediting are so similar, I always encourage people to learn both skills.
 They can be learned simultaneously, and the benefit is that copyediting pays more than proofreading, so you can work from home on more projects.
-This is what I teach students in my editorial training program, High-Level Proofreading Pro, and how they run their at-home editorial businesses.
+This is what I teach students in my editorial training program, High-Level Proofreading And Copyediting Pro, and how they run their at-home editorial businesses.

 If you want to learn more about what proofreading and copyediting involve, and how they’re different, check out this post.